sukesh-ak/Hyperledger-Iroha-Testing/README.md

 * Use both permissioned and permission-less blockchain deployments

 ## What about Iroha 2?
 Iroha 2 is a complete re-write of Hyperledger Iroha in Rust.
-As of writing, the two projects are developed concurrently.
+These two projects are developed concurrently and compatible with each other.
 * Fault Tolerance
 * Minimalist Code Base
 * Flexibility
 * Smart Contracts - Iroha 2 supports two approaches:
   * Iroha Special Instructions (ISI)
-  * Web ASseMbly (WASM)
+  * Web Asembly (WASM)
 * Static and Dynamic Linking
 * Well Tested